 Every year we host over 150 Careers related events at Loreto College including talks, workshops and visits with many more opportunities being promoted through weekly careers bulletins and emails.
 Many of these are organised by individual departments so that students can see what opportunities are opened up to them by the subjects they are studying and more generic events directly by the careers department.
 These involve personnel from Universities, apprenticeship providers and employers.

 The highlight of the year is the annual College Careers Fair in April with over 100 exhibitors including universities, employers and apprenticeship providers.
 All students are able to visit and discuss their options with a wide range of providers.
-Progression Day is arranged for lower sixth students in June to enable them to find out about university life and make an informed decision about their future.
-This includes visits to university campuses and talks from employers and apprenticeship providers.
+Work Experience Day is arranged for L6 students in June to enable all students to gain experience of the workplace and to foster the skills needed for employment.

 A Parents’ conference is held in the summer term to inform parents about university, apprenticeship and career options, student finance and the support offered in college.

 Award-winning careers advice

 We are delighted to have been awarded the full Quality in Careers Standard Award.
 The Quality in Careers Standard is the national quality award for careers education, information, advice and guidance (CEIAG) in schools, colleges and work-based learning.
 It fully complies with the Department for Education’s statutory guidance.
 We are very proud that our compliance with the eight Gatsby benchmarks for best careers provision has been recognised nationally.
 Click here for more information.